Home/Methodology

 Per-category methodology.
 A model family leaves HuggingFace downloads and LMArena scores; a tokenized agent leaves on-chain liquidity and holder distribution; a service agent leaves GitHub forks and Agentverse interactions.
 Running one universal scoring function across all of them would average away the truth.

 Methodology travels with data.
-Every category page publishes its full signal set, weights, formulas, evidence-ready rule, and known limitations.
+Every category page publishes its full signal set, weights, formulas, evidence-ready rule, and scope notes.
 The same methodology is exposed via our MCP server so LLMs querying AgentCrush can correctly explain HOW a ranking was computed — not just what it is.

 Honest gaps.
 Where a signal isn't yet populated for an agent (no LMArena coverage, no citations indexed, etc.), the methodology returns NULL — not 0.
 That distinction matters: NULL means "unmeasured," 0 means "measured at zero."
 The composite weights unmeasured signals as missing rather than failing.